ingonyama-zk/Poseidon_parameters/Poseidon/Readme.md

      * $prime$
      * round_constants (bare)
      * MDS_matrix (bare)
-3. We have put several examples for $t=3$ case in [Poseidon_t3](poseidon_t3)
+3. We have put several examples for $t=3$ case in [Poseidon/poseidon_t3](Poseidon/poseidon_t3), the scripts
-4. The scripts in [Poseidon_t3](poseidon_t3) will
    * generate the hash of the bare instance,
    * calculate the optimized constants and print it in a file
    * Compute the optimized hash and check that the bare hash and optimized hash agree.
-This is true in this case since the code follows poseidon paper literally, and the optimized are derived from the bare.
      * Note that, you can put any MDS matrix that satisfies the security conditions.
-This commonly occurs in the wild,,i,e implementations can replace MDS with whatever gives bit shifts/rotations (powers of two).
-Not guaranteed to be secure, but people like messing around.
-This is a different parametrization and can occur in applications.
-But the constants generated by the poseidon paper are canonical or default
+This commonly occurs and implementations can replace MDS with whatever gives bit shifts/rotations (powers of two).
+But the constants generated by the poseidon paper are canonical as far as this implementation is concerned.